altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium-065b/hw2sw-flow/ug-hw2sw-flow-agx5e-premium-065b.md

 #### Custom Layer and Recipe Configuration

-Build a Linux image for the previously compiled hardware project.
+Build a Linux image for the previously compiled Quartus project.
 This process uses default Yocto settings, modified only to include the custom FPGA core fabric bitstream and a unique Linux Kernel version suffix.

 Customize the Yocto project using the `meta-custom` layer, which provides recipes for modifying Linux image components.